 MassDEP monitors municipal outdoor water use restrictions from May 1st to September 30th each year.
-Based on a USGS streamflow trigger, a water ban is in effect as of Tuesday May 29th.
 The following water use restrictions are in place until the water ban has been lifted.

 Nonessential outdoor water uses that are subject to mandatory restrictions include:

 - Irrigation of lawns via sprinklers or automatic irrigation systems;